sonic-net/DASH/documentation/general/dash-sonic-hld.md

 		-  If the tag field is empty, ACL rule must match ANY tag or NO tag.
 	- The bitmap size depends on the SAI implementation capability.
 It is fixed during initialization based on the capability value returned by SAI implementation.
 This same bitmap size shall be later used for ACL rules and prefix-tag mapping.
 Orchagent shall implement the logic to chose the tags with largest number of prefixes, based on the capability value.
 Say 8 biggest tags in the above example.
 Rest of the tags shall be expanded to include prefixes in the ACL rules.
 - Deleting ACL group is permitted as long as it is not bind to an ENI.
 It is not expected for application to delete individual rules prior to deleting a group.
 Implementation is expected to delete/free all resources when application triggers an ACL group delete.
-- ACL rules are not expected to have both tags and prefixes configured in the same rule.
-In case NorthBound configures with both tags and prefix, orchagent shall split this to separate rules.
-At high-level, requirement is an `OR` operation when there is both tag and prefix.
+- ACL rules are not expected to have both tags and prefixes of same type configured in the same rule.
+For e.g, same Rule shall not have both src tag and src prefix configured, but it is possible to have src tag and dst prefix or vice-versa
 - Counters can be attached to ACL rules optionally for retrieving the number of connections/flows.
 It is not required to get the packet/byte counter as in the traditional model.
 A new SAI counter type shall be required for this.

 # 2 Packet Flows